Sijo: Kisaeng

 The Kisaeng were women who functioned as professional entertainers, performing artists, and courtesans.
 These women were selected at a young age from the lower class for their beauty and talents; then trained to work for the government performing-arts bureaucracy.
 Their presence as poets that contributed to the art of sijo is notable due to their position as lower class women.
 They were considered barely above beggars due to their association with prostitution.
 Since the Joseon period was heavily influenced by Confucianist ideals, social stratification was heavily enforced.
 Kisaeng's ability to create artwork admired by the yangban—upper class men—was remarkable.

 Many scholars note that the sijos written by kisaeng contain "a rare blend of emotional freedom, ironic perspective, and technical mastery" because they were free of the shackles of societal expectations.
 Their lower class standing released them from having to conform to themes of nature or filial piety.
 Therefore, despite the fact that the number of kisaeng authored sijo is unknown, their work is heavily associated with love poetry.
-Hwang Jini is one of the most notable kisaeng poets along with Yi Maechang.
+Hwang Jini is one of the most notable kisaeng poets along with Yi Maechang.Winter moon, your longest night, I shall snip out your long cold waist.

+Spring breeze flee beneath my quilt, put round and round, I keep your warmth!

+So the day my old love comes chilled, I spread warm folds through the night.